1024inc/engineering-blog/eng-paths/software_engineer_1.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Has pushed code to production
+- Has learned CS fundamentals.
-- Has owned development, deployment, and improvements of a product feature
-- Has paired with teammates on a regular cadence (once every one or two weeks is recommended) for 6+ months
+- Has become proficient in at least one modern frontend or backend language and framework.

 </td></tr>
 <tr><td>